ablaom/TumorGrowth/docs/src/quick_start.md

 keys(record)
 ```

-Next, we calibrate the generalized Bertalanffy model using this particular patient record:
+Next, we calibrate the General Bertalanffy model using this particular patient record:

 ```@example overview
 times = record.T_weeks